 Open approach to market – any notice inviting all potential suppliers to participate in a procurement which may include a request for tender, request for quote, request for expression of interest, request for application for inclusion on a multi-use list, request for information and request for proposal.

-- a list of all potential suppliers that have been granted a specific licence or comply with a legal requirement, where the licence or compliance with the legal requirement is essential to the conduct of the procurement.
+c. a list of all potential suppliers that have been granted a specific licence or comply with a legal requirement, when the licence or compliance with the legal requirement is essential to the conduct of the procurement.

-Request documentation – documentation provided to potential suppliers to enable them to understand and assess the requirements of the procuring agency and to prepare appropriate and responsive submissions.
+Request documentation – documentation provided to potential suppliers to enable them to understand and assess the requirements of the procuring relevant entity and to prepare appropriate and responsive submissions.
 This general term includes documentation for expressions of interest, multi-use lists, open tender, prequalified tender and limited tender.

 Research and development – research is described as systematic enquiry or investigation into a subject in order to discover facts or principles.
 Research includes surveys, market research, scientific research and educational research.
 Development applies to the function of creating/producing new and improved products, devices, processes or services.
 Development also extends to design, proof of concept and the production of prototypes.

-Standing offer – an arrangement setting out the terms and conditions, including a basis for pricing, under which a supplier agrees to supply specified goods and services to an agency for a specified period.
+Standing offer – an arrangement setting out the terms and conditions, including a basis for pricing, under which a supplier agrees to supply specified goods and services to a relevant entity for a specified period.

 Submission – any formally submitted response from a potential supplier to an approach to market.
 Submissions may include tenders, responses to expressions of interest, applications for inclusion on a multi-use list or responses to request for quote.